Paloja2017/Taxi_Data_Report/README.md

 ![](Tips.png)

-For seven years of analysis NYC Taxis Company has more than $ 2.26 Bilion dollar total sales
+By analyzing seven years of data, we see that NYC Taxis Company has more than $ 2.26 Bilion dollar total sales
 |Year|Tips Amount $|
 |:----------|:----------|
 |2013   |$ 34,549,295.16|